cpea2506/one_monokai.nvim/README.md

 vim.cmd.colorscheme "one_monokai"
 ```

-Or prefer below if you want to custom some options
+Or prefer below if you want to customize some options

 ```lua
 require("one_monokai").setup({